donesvad/java-api-test-mintos/README.md

-# Java API E2E Test Framework
+# Java API Test Framework

+## **Disclaimer:** This repository is a mirror of an original open-source template repository, primarily adjusted to fit the provided API specification.
+You can find the original repository here: [donesvad/java-api-test](https://github.com/donesvad/java-api-test).
+Additionally, for UI test automation examples using Cucumber, please refer to: [donesvad/java-ui-test-github](https://github.com/donesvad/java-ui-test-github).

 ## Overview

-This project is an end-to-end (E2E) test framework for API testing using Java.
+This project is an automation test framework for API testing using Java.
 The framework leverages several powerful libraries and tools to provide comprehensive testing capabilities for RESTful APIs and gRPC services.

 ## Key Features